Skip to main content

 - Evening Socials

-In-person delegates will sign up for dinner in one of a selection of locations with a range of cuisines and price ranges, to split into smaller groups, followed by socialising at Bealim House.
+In-person delegates will sign up for dinner in one of a selection of locations with a range of cuisines and price ranges, to split into smaller groups, followed by socialising at a pub (The Flying Standard, CV1 1FL).

 - Networking Activities

-On the morning of Saturday 2nd September, we will be running a range of networking activities for attendees to participate in.
+On the morning of Saturday 30th August, we will be running a range of networking activities for attendees to participate in.
 You may join any or all of these as you wish.
-If you have luggage with you, you will be able to leave this in Bewick Hall at the Library, which we have booked from 10.30am-1.30pm for conference attendees only.
+If you have luggage with you, you can bring it to the Studio in the Herbert Gallery and leave it there from 10am onwards.

-For remote attendees, there will be an online space to network, chat, craft and play games, and the treasure hunt (details below) can also be completed remotely.
+For remote attendees, there will be an online space to network, chat, craft and play games, and the puzzle trail (details below) can also be completed remotely.

-• 'Tyne Trial' Puzzle Trail by Matthew Scroggs - , starting at City Library
+• Puzzle Trail by Matthew Scroggs - .

-Chalkdust Magazine supremo Scroggs is reprising his role from TMiP 2019 & TMiP 2021, and putting together an interactive puzzle trail that will take you around the city centre, covering the area between the station and the university.
+Chalkdust Magazine supremo Scroggs is reprising his role from TMiP 2019, TMiP 2021 & TMiP 2023, and putting together an interactive puzzle trail that will take you around the city centre, covering the area around the station and our lunch venue.
 The trail should take up to an hour, and involve up to around 2 miles of walking, all of which will be level access.
-To participate, come to the City Library from onwards, where Scroggs will be (outside: ; at Bewick Hall ) handing out the instructions to anyone with a TMiP lanyard.
+Anyone can participate by asking Scroggs for a copy of the instructions from onwards.

 The trail should also be possible for remote attendees to complete using Google Streetview and online maps - join the conference Zoom room to get the details.

-• Board Games - , Bewick Hall, City Library & in Zoom breakout
+• Board Games - , Herbert Gallery, Studio & in Zoom breakout

-• Craft Activities - , Bewick Hall, City Library & in Zoom breakout
+• Craft Activities - , Herbert Gallery, Studio & in Zoom breakout

 Bring along your latest craft project, or join in with some mathematical crafting activities - knitting, cross-stitch, origami or something else!

-At 12.30 we will be recombining the Bewick Hall area and turning it into a lunch venue for our closing session.
-We will need to vacate the room briefly at 12.30 to facilitate this, after which a buffet will be served and final announcements made, and the conference will finish at 13.30.
+At 12pm we will be reconvening for lunch and our closing session.
+A buffet will be served and final announcements made, and the conference will finish at 1pm.

 During this session there will be the opportunity to share your favourite moments and things you've learned during the TMiP conference, and if you'd be interested in sharing something, tell the organisers on the day.